-Like all good homemade omlettes you don’t know you want until you’re hungry this recipe is was made with what we had in the fridge at the time.
+Like all good homemade omelettes you don’t know you want until you’re hungry.
+This recipe is was made with what we had in the fridge at the time.
 Mostly bits and bobs we needed to use up.

 The trick is soften all the veg and then add the eggs and to cook the top place under the grill.

 Above- just as the eggs went in and below- ready to serve

 This is my mum’s recipe which she has kindly let me post to promote cage-free and free range eggs.

 Use a pan which can go on the hob and under the grill.